wertania/4o-ghibli-at-home/README.md

 ### How Does It Work?<a name="how-does-it-work"></a>

 - Modern web UI with custom style profiles, undo/redo, and advanced controls
-- Lossless, quantized model runs on consumer GPUs (RTX 3090/4090 and up)
+ - Generation is handled remotely by `fal.ai` – no GPU required locally
 - Images and jobs stored locally and cleaned up automatically
 - All logging and queueing handled in-memory—no Redis, no Celery required
 - **Linux only for now; works on both mobile and desktop.
 Windows support coming soon.**

 ### Requirements<a name="requirements"></a>

-**At this time, installation is supported exclusively on Linux.**
+- **At this time, installation is supported exclusively on Linux.**

 - **Python 3.11+**
   - `uv` (Python package installer)
-- **NVIDIA GPU**
-  - **~21GB VRAM** is needed for the current implementation, which uses `DFloat11` quantization.
-  - Support for additional quantizations and CPU offloading will be available soon.
+- Internet connection to reach the `fal.ai` API
 - Modern web browser (Chrome, Firefox, Edge, etc.)
 - Some images to Ghiblify!